erasmus-university-library/idris-pub/README.rst

     source bin/activate
     pip install -e .

-* Create a PostgreSQL database with the same user/password as the idris.ini file (Have a look at the psql commands in the travis.yaml file)
+* Create a PostgreSQL database with the same user/password as the idris-dev.ini file (Have a look at the psql commands in the travis.yaml file)
 * Initialize the database with the initialize_db script::

-    initialize_db idris.ini
+    initialize_db idris-dev.ini

 Tests
 -----